HyOsori/HackDay/README.md

 ### Installing

-All you need is in[requirements.txt](https://github.com/HyOsori/HackDay/blob/develop/requirements.txt).
+All you need is in [requirements.txt](https://github.com/HyOsori/HackDay/blob/develop/requirements.txt).

 If pip installed, you can set environment like this.
 ```